ngs-docs/2021-GGG298/Week8-Rmarkdown_for_reports_documentation_and_beyond/README.md

 >Author:  "Shannon E.K.
 Joslin"
 >date: "February 26, 2020"
 >output:  html_document
+>
 >\-\-\-

 2. text in Rmarkdown language

-> I am going to plot Sepal.length by Sepal.width the iris dataset.
+> I am going to plot Sepal.length by Sepal.width for the iris dataset.

 4. code chunks

 >\```{r chunk_of_code}

 print(iris$Sepal.Width)

 \```

 ## Creating Rmarkdown documents using Rstudio
 We will create an Rmarkdown document through Rstudio.
-Note you can create an Rmarkdown script in _any_ text editor, the document just has to render in R/Rstudio.
+Note: you can create an Rmarkdown script in _any_ text editor, the document will need to be rendered in R/Rstudio.

 ### 1. Open file